 Software Development Principles — it is a number of specific rules and recommendations, which engineers need to be followed during program implementation if they want to write beautiful, understandable and maintainable code.
 There is no magic wand, by which you can transform a mix of variables, classes, and functions into the ideal code, but there are some tips and hints, which can help the engineer to determine if he doing things right.

 Measure twice and cut once

 I think this is the most important principle of all.
 If you learn just one principle from this post - it should be this.
 We,

 Don’t Repeat Yourself (DRY)

-It's pretty simple, but very useful principle, which says that repeating the same code in different places is a bad idea.
+It's a pretty simple, but very useful principle, which says that repeating the same code in different places is a bad idea.
 This is primarily due to the need to further maintain and modify the code.
 If some code snippet duplicates in several places within the program then there is a high probability of two disastrous situations:

 - Making even small corrections into source code, you need to change the same code in several places.
 It will require additional time, effort and attention(sometimes that is not easy)

-- From the first item follows the second, you or another developer may accidentally miss one of the changes(it can happen simply by merging branches in vcs) and face the subsequent bugs in the application.
+- The first item follows the second.
+You or another developer from your team may accidentally miss one of the changes(it can happen simply by merging branches in vcs) and face the subsequent bugs in the application.
 That errors may be frustrating because you heard that such a bug was already been fixed.

 In this regard, there is a recommendation - if any code is found in the listing more than two times, then it should be placed in a separate method.
 This is a general recommendation, in fact, you need to think about creating a separate method, even if you meet the repetition a second time.